Seattle has repeatedly sought to curb crime downtown, but hasn’t stopped sporadic violence

 Participants included the Law Enforcement Assisted Diversion (LEAD) program, which was brought in to connect low-level offenders with treatment and housing.

-At the time, the 9 1/2 Block Strategy drew praise from Downtown Association president Jon Scholes, who called it “just the type of effort we’ve been advocating,” and a year later, Murray said the push had cut downtown crime by 30%.
+At the time, the 9 1/2 Block Strategy drew praise from Downtown Seattle Association president Jon Scholes, who called it “just the type of effort we’ve been advocating,” and a year later, Murray said the push had cut downtown crime by 30%.
 Westlake Park was revitalized with street furniture, food trucks and games.

 But LEAD made less headway, partly because many of the people arrested had violent criminal records that made them ineligible for the program.
 Calls to the police about narcotics and other issues spiked in the neighborhoods surrounding the target territory, raising questions about some crime merely being displaced.
 At some point, the storefront command center closed and the operation concluded.